wangshijun/generator-cakejs/README.md

 ## Application Generator

-The application generator will help you create a fresh copy of a MEAN.JS application in your working folder.
-To create your MEAN application, navigate to a new project folder, and then use *yo* to generate your application:
+The application generator will help you create a fresh copy of a CAKE.JS application in your working folder.
+To create your CAKE application, navigate to a new project folder, and then use *yo* to generate your application:

 ```
 $ yo cakejs
 ```

 The generator will ask you a few questions about your new application and will generate it for you.
-When the installation process is over, you will be able to use grunt to run your new MEAN application:
+When the installation process is over, you will be able to use grunt to run your new CAKE application:

 ```